connor/checkthisdomain-bot/README.md

 Go ahead, <a href="https://twitter.com/intent/tweet?text=%40checkthisdomain%20connormontgomery.com">give it a try!</a>

 and it will respond to you whether or not it's taken.
 Why would you want to use this instead of Domai.nr, the chrome extension, or manually going to a site?
-I don't know, but it sounded fun to build (and it was).
+I don't know, but it sounded fun to build.

 ## Credits